2009 Green Bay Packers season: Week 4: at Minnesota Vikings

 With both teams coming off of wins, the 2–1 Green Bay Packers will travel to Minneapolis, Minnesota to face the 3–0 Minnesota Vikings in a Monday Night Football showdown.
 The Vikings will be led by starting quarterback Brett Favre.

 The game started with the Packers in possession.
-After the offense moved the ball consistently down field down to the Minnesota 24-yard line, but Aaron Rodgers was then sacked by two Vikings defenders for a 9-yard loss and fumbled the football.
+After the offense moved the ball consistently down field to the Minnesota 24-yard line, but Aaron Rodgers was then sacked by two Vikings defenders for a 9-yard loss and fumbled the football.
 The ball was recovered by Vikings linebacker Chad Greenway at the Vikings 33-yard line.
 After the turnover, Brett Favre took to the field clad in purple.
 The Vikings too seemed to also be able to move the ball just as effectively with multiple short runs by running back Adrian Peterson and throws by Brett Favre.
 The Vikings finally capped the 12-play, 67-yard drive with a 1-yard touchdown pass short left from Brett Favre to tight end Visanthe Shiancoe.
 With the score, the Vikings took the early 7–0 lead.

 The Packers then took to the field looking to make up for the turnover on their first possession of the game.
 On 3rd and 5 after an incompletion to Greg Jennings and a 5-yard run by fullback John Kuhn, Aaron Rodgers fired a pass to second year tight end Jermichael Finley deep middle in which he caught around the Vikings 35-yard line and then ran the ball the rest of the way into the end zone for a Packers 62-yard touchdown.
 With the extra point the game was now tied 7–7.

 The Vikings took to the field again, but after two incompletions and a completion for a 5-yard loss the Vikings were forced to punt.
 The Packers then took over at the Minnesota 43-yard line.
 The Packers again managed to move the ball quite effectively against the Vikings defense but like the first drive of the game, the drive ended with a turn over.
 This time it was an attempted short right pass to Greg Jennings from Aaron Rodgers that was intercepted by Antoine Winfield at the Vikings 23-yard line.
 Similar to the last drive after the Packers turned over the ball, the Vikings managed to move the ball effortlessly down to the Packers 14-yard line in which Brett Favre then connected with wide receiver Sidney Rice for Favre's second touchdown strike against the Packers.
 With the score the Vikings retook the lead at 14–7.